tobek/laminae/notes.md

 Save with the creatures which I made, and those
 To me inferior, infinite descents
 Beneath what other creatures are to thee?
--God to Adam, Paradise Lost, Book VIII 398-411
+---God to Adam, Paradise Lost, Book VIII 398-411
 CNP? something else solitary

 All the unaccomplished works of nature's hand,